What’s the point of living?

 My Epic Life Framework That Beats All Existential Crises

 After all that rant, let me give you something more practical to go do something useful and get rid of an existential crisis forever.
 Here’s my epic life framework that I live by.
 It’s designed for me and you’re free to use it or take inspiration from it to become your own God.

-Ambition sets a fire in your soul to achieve great things, to explore your potential, and to serve the world.
+Ambition sets a fire in your soul to achieve great things, explore your potential, and serve the world.
 It includes:

 Zen makes you aware of your consciousness and connects you back to the source.
 It includes: